 Sustained good performance will result in a teacher’s progression to the top of the respective pay range.
 Progression will be differentiated, allowing exceptional performance to be recognised and rewarded accordingly.

-Where the [Name of Committee/Panel/Group of Governors/Trustees] decides that a teacher’s performance has been exceptional, that s/he has exceeded the majority or all of their objectives and where the teacher has a teaching role, their teaching is outstanding, it may award more pay progression than that awarded to a teacher meeting their objectives and the relevant teachers’ standards.
+Where the Cambois Primary Schooldecides that a teacher’s performance has been exceptional, that s/he has exceeded the majority or all of their objectives and where the teacher has a teaching role, their teaching is outstanding, it may award more pay progression than that awarded to a teacher meeting their objectives and the relevant teachers’ standards.

 Pay decisions will take into account, and be fully compliant with, all aspects of the Equality Act, including equal pay implications.